 For the first time in years, I was beginning to see a way out of this dark hole I’ve let myself live in.

-The stale smell of smoke lingering in between each word as he locked me away in his room.
+The stale smell of smoking lingering in between each word as he locked me away in his room.

-The thudding of my hands against the door, slowly muffled by the loud music as I sat there, wondering if this thing growing inside me would help save me from this nightmare.
+The thudding of my hands against the door, slowly muffled by the loud music, as I sat there, wondering if this thing growing inside me would actually help save me from this nightmare.

 But there I found myself, sitting alone in that god damn waiting room again.